 Going through a divorce is a physically and emotionally taxing process.
 The complexities of a divorce action, coupled with the financial implications, can wear on both parties.
 A Troy divorce lawyer might be able to help expedite the process and secure the assets that are rightfully yours.

 Even in uncontested cases where both parties agree on all of the terms of the divorce, New York matrimonial law is complex, and a determined family attorney may be able to help simplify the process.

 A divorce is the legal end of a marriage by order of a court.
-Spouses may obtain a divorce if they meet the residency requirement and have adequate grounds for divorce.
+As a local attorney could further explain, spouses may obtain a divorce if they meet the residency requirement and have adequate grounds.
 You can meet the residency requirement in one (1) of three (3) ways: Either:

 - You or your spouse has been living in New York State (NYS) continuously for at least two (2) years before the divorce case is commenced